<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 1. Communicate

-At Kelser, one of the first things we do when someone leaves our company is notify other employees.
+At Kelser, one of the first things we do when someone leaves our company is notify other employees, particularly our IT team.
 This one simple step ensures that everyone knows the person should no longer have access electronically or in-person.

 2. Recover Devices